 To achieve the most accurate results from semen analysis and fertility testing, the male should refrain from ejaculation for approximately five days.
 The semen sample is collected via manual stimulation (masturbation) in either a sterilized cup or a special condom (standard condoms are not permitted due to the potential presence of lubricants and/or spermicidal agents, which can kill sperm).

-Semen samples must be evaluated quickly; ideally, a sample will be provided at the fertility center so that laboratory analysis can take place within an hour or less.
-Another sample will have to be provided roughly one month following the initial analysis to verify the results.
+Semen samples must be evaluated quickly; ideally, a sample will be provided at the fertility center so that laboratory analysis can take place within an hour.

 In a basic semen analysis, doctors look at the following factors: